satyajeetmohite/satyajeetmohite/README.md

 - I am currently Working as Software Developer at Trux Inc.
 - I have completed my Xth from Balwantrao Zele HighSchool Jaysingpur .
-- I have hone my Graduation in Mechanical Engineering from DKTE Society's Textile and Engineering Institute, Ichalkarnji.
+- I have done my Graduation in Mechanical Engineering from DKTE Society's Textile and Engineering Institute, Ichalkarnji.
 - I have completed my Post Graduation Diploma in Advaced Computing from Sunbeam InfoTech Pune.